yoshinorin/qualtet/docs/_docs/index.md

 * Scala 3.5.x
 * Java 21.x, 17.x (Perhaps works with 11.x)
 * MariaDB 11.4.x
-* docker & docker-compose 3.x (for test)
+* Docker & Docker Compose 3.x (for testing)

 ## Documentation

-Please see left side-bar.
+Please see the left sidebar.

 ## Branches

-The current master branch is for `v2.x`. `v1.x` branch is [here](https://github.com/yoshinorin/qualtet/tree/v1.x).
-But it will be not updated.
+The current master branch is for `v2.x`.
+The `v1.x` branch is [here](https://github.com/yoshinorin/qualtet/tree/v1.x), but it will not be updated.

 ## License